angelinux/finance-data-regression/README.md

 # finance-data-regression
-sample python notebook showing regression on historical finance data
+Sample python notebook showing regression on historical finance data.
+This is the homework assignment of the second week for [Siraj Raval course](https://www.machinelearningcourse.io/courses/make-money).